 Fence Building Tools

 Here's a list of some basic tools used in fence building.
-Other than #1 and #2 below, these are tools people commonly have on hand in their garage or shed.
+You should have most of these tools on-hand in your garage or shed.

 - Post-hole auger